open-amt-cloud-toolkit/mps/docs/General/buildRPC.md

 cd build
 ```

 8\.
 Build rpc.exe using CMake.
-The toolchain file allows us to use Vcpkg with CMake outside of an IDE.

 ```
 cmake .. -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_TOOLCHAIN_FILE=../vcpkg/scripts/buildsystems/vcpkg.cmake
 cmake --build . --config Debug
 ```

 9\.
-Navigate to the Release directory.
+Navigate to the Debug directory.
 In this directory, you should see rpc.exe.

 ```
 cd Debug